velask9/node-js/Assignments.md

 Add your work in your student directory and submit a PR for each exercise.

 # Database
-Before you get started with the excerises, run the following script on your local database:
+Before you get started with the exercises, run the following script on your local database:

 ```
 CREATE TABLE `car` (